Aankhen/packer-testing/README.md

 # Testing Packer builds #

-To build these, first initialize and enter the Vagrant environment:
+To build these, first initialize the repository and enter the Vagrant environment:

 ```
+git submodule update
 vagrant up
 vagrant ssh
 $ cd /sync